34th Street–Hudson Yards station: Effects

 Since the station started construction, land prices in the immediate area have nearly doubled.
 Interest in the surrounding area has also grown, as many development companies are going to Hudson Yards to buy air rights; for instance Related Companies, already the developer of Hudson Yards, entered a contract to buy a $75 million-plus parcel of land between 35th and 36th Streets and between Eleventh Avenue and Hudson Boulevard, as well as land over a McDonald's to build 50 Hudson Yards.
 Also as a result of the subway extension, three tenants have already been found for 10 Hudson Yards, and Citigroup is considering moving to the area.
 Most importantly, however, the $750 million platform supporting much of Hudson Yards was built starting in January 2013; subway construction for a station that could potentially carry up to 27,000 daily passengers necessitated the construction of more buildings, as 70% of tenants are expected to come to Hudson Yards via the 7 subway extension.
 Additionally, new restaurants, luxury condominiums, and stores have appeared near the station and along the extension's route, and residential prices along the extension have also increased.
 A construction boom has occurred in the greater Hudson Yards area as well.

-The station is described by the MTA as the centerpiece of the Hudson Park and Boulevard, as well as of the entire Hudson Yards project, which developers say could not have been started without the 7 subway extension.
+The station is described by the MTA as the centerpiece of the Hudson Park and Boulevard, as well as the entire Hudson Yards project, which developers say could not have been started without the 7 subway extension.
 Horodniceanu stated that "this new, modern station will be the lifeline of Manhattan's newest neighborhood.
 It will make it possible for thousands of residents, employees and visitors to get to Hudson Yards easily and quickly.
 Without the extension, this new development would not have been possible."
 The completion of the High Line and the Hudson Boulevard, as well as the Javits Center renovation, are boosting development in the area as well.
-Although Hudson Yards was not finished at the time of the station's opening, the High Line and the Javits Center immediately became popular destinations for station patrons.
+Although Hudson Yards was not finished at the time of the station's opening, the High Line and Javits Center immediately became popular destinations for station patrons.